 Users who fall for the scam can end up with some pretty nasty problems, according to Lynch.
 DriveSentry researchers have found malicious key-logging software and spyware on about half of the downloads it has examined recently, he said.

 Pirated versions of Vista have been in circulation for several months now, and one Vista "crack," called "Windows Vista All Versions Activation 21.11.06," has already been identified as a Trojan.
-Trojan horses are malicious programs that present themselves as harmless or useful software.
+Trojan horses are malicious programmes that present themselves as harmless or useful software.

 DriveSentry has also seen criminals disguise Trojans as free versions of Windows XP in the past, Lynch said.

 It's an effective technique, he added.
 "Someone that's stealing the software to begin with is not going to raise a fuss if the software turns out to be malicious."